JedWatson/classnames/README.md

 A simple javascript utility for conditionally joining classNames together.

-Install with npm, or download the [UMD version](http://wzrd.in/standalone/classnames@1) (provides window.classnames, or defines the AMD modules 'classnames').
+Install with npm or Bower.

 ```sh
 npm install classnames